jvalen01/MemeApp/README.md

 # Meme website

-Small meme website generating a new meme from reddit every 20 seconds.
+Small meme app generating a new meme from reddit every 20 seconds.
 Just for fun.
+Using flask.